Comedy Central Logo

 Meaning and History

-The Comedy Central network was not always called that way and did not work in the current format.
+The Comedy Central network was not always called that and did not operate in its current format.
 It was created from two competing channels: Ha! and Comedy Channel.
 One of them broadcast low-budget programs, and the second showed only reruns.
 This continued until 1991, when the owners decided to join forces.

-As a result, instead of two TV channels, one appeared – CTV: The Comedy Network.
+As a result, instead of two TV channels, only one appeared: CTV: The Comedy Network.
 In the same year, it was renamed Comedy Central.
-Over time, the CC came under full control of Viacom.
+Over time, the CC came under Viacom’s full control.
 A huge international network has grown with localized channels on almost all continents, including Africa.

 Given the brand’s specificity, it has never had one permanent logo.
-At first, the redesigns coincided with a name change and then became a search for their style.
-This is a whole evolution—a movement from the complex to the simple.
+At first, the redesigns coincided with a name change, then became a search for their own style.
+This is a whole evolution, a movement from the complex to the simple.

 What is Comedy Central?